Queensland's Electric Super Highway

 - Mount Isa

-Check the status of charging site locations through the Chargefox App.
+You can also check the status of charging site locations through the Chargefox App.

-More charging stations
+More charging locations

 As well as Queensland Electric Super Highway charging stations, there are many public charging stations available in Queensland and around Australia.